 The final base will be a linchpin of India’s naval presence, and its facilities offer a secure base for cooperation with other navies in the region.
-India’s future SSK Scorpene Class diesel-electric attack submarines will be based at INS Kadamba, once they’re delivered.
-The aircraft carrier Admiral Gorshkov is also scheduled to berth here after she is refurbished, renamed the Vikramaaditya, equipped with fighters and helicopters, and handed over to the Indian Navy around December 2012.
+India’s new aircraft carrier INS Vikramaditya is also scheduled to berth here once she arrives in early 2014, and India’s future SSK Scorpene Class diesel-electric attack submarines will also be based here once deliveries begin in 2016.
 Nor will they be alone.
 When Phase IIB expansions are complete, INS Kadamba is slated to be able to handle up to 50 front-line warships, plus at least 10 fast-interceptor craft (FICs), to be acquired for the Sagar Prahari Bal coastal security force.

 In Pakistan, meanwhile, the new deep-water port of Gwadar is slated for use by its Chinese government financiers, who have their own vested interest in securing maritime routes to and from the Arabian Sea.
-Pakistan has a much smaller coastline, but a more prudently dispersed naval posture, with naval bases at Gwadar, Ormara & Karachi, and more austere facilities at Pasni and Jiwani.
+Pakistan has a much smaller coastline, but a more prudently dispersed naval posture, with naval bases at Gwadar, Ormara, and Karachi, alonside more austere facilities at Pasni and Jiwani.

 INS Kadamba: Expansion